 Types of Allergen

 The most common types of allergen found within your bed, are bacteria, mould, dust mites and dust itself.
 Every night as we sleep, we lose around half a pint of moisture through perspiration, and dead skin cells are shed, as new cells take their place.
-These things, along with the presence of our natural body heat, attract mircobes and dust mites, which in turn make the symptoms that allergy suffers contend with, far worse in the process.
+These things, along with the presence of our natural body heat, attract microbes and dust mites, which in turn make the symptoms that allergy suffers contend with, far worse in the process.

 How do Anti-Allergy Mattresses work?

-There are 2 main ways in which hypoallergenic mattresses, combat these allergens:
+There are 2 main ways in which hypoallergenic mattresses combat these allergens:

 - The mattress covers are treated or contain special fibres

-- The mattress fillings provide an unsuitable environment for bacteria and dustmites
+- The mattress fillings provide an unsuitable environment for bacteria and dust mites

 Anti-allergy mattresses are also ideal for small children, whose immune systems may not be as advanced as those of an adult.

-Hypoallergenic Mattress Covers
+Anti-Allergy Mattress Covers

 - Purotex - commonly found within Sealy and Silentnight Mattresses